Arizona

 You have the option to vote by mail if you don’t have the right ID to vote in person.
 Arizona does not require ID for mail voting.

-If you vote in person and don’t bring accepted identification, you have to cast a provisional ballot.
+If you vote in person and don’t present accepted identification, you have to cast a provisional ballot.

 Provisional ballots make sure eligible voters are not turned away from the polls.
 You should be allowed to cast a provisional ballot if election officials question whether you can vote.